 \subsection{Admissible families}

-We will soon consider sheaves on the topological space $\CA_T$.
-The condition that we assume on those sheaves assure that they are already determined once their restriction to ``$T$-admissible'' families of open subsets are known.
+We will soon consider sheaves on the topological space $\CA_T$ that satisfy certain conditions.
+These conditions assure that they are already determined once their restriction to ``$T$-admissible'' families of open subsets are known.
 Here is the definition of this notion.
-Suppose that $\DT$ is a family of subsets in $\CA$. \begin{definition} We say that $\DT$ is a {\em $T$-admissible family}, if it satisfies the following assumptions. \begin{enumerate} \item $\CA\in\DT$. \item Each element in $\DT$ is $T$-open. \item $\DT$ is stable under taking finite intersections. \item For any $T$-open subset $\CJ$ and any $\DZ R$-orbit $x$ in $\CA$ there is some $\CJ^\prime\in\DT$ with $\CJ\cap x=\CJ^\prime\cap x$. \end{enumerate} \end{definition} Here is an example of an admissible family.
-Let $T\to T^\prime$ be a homomorphism of base rings. \begin{lemma} The family $\DT$ of $T$-open subsets in $\CA$ is $T^\prime$-admissible. \end{lemma} \begin{proof} Clearly $\CA$ is $T$-open, and any $T$-open subset is $T^\prime$-open, and the set of $T$-open subsets is stable under taking (arbitrary) intersections.
+Suppose that $\DT$ is a family of subsets in $\CA$. \begin{definition} We say that $\DT$ is a {\em $T$-admissible family}, if it satisfies the following assumptions. \begin{enumerate} \item $\CA\in\DT$. \item Each element in $\DT$ is $T$-open. \item $\DT$ is stable under taking finite intersections. \item For any $T$-open subset $\CJ$ and any $\DZ R$-orbit $x$ in $\CA$ there is some $\tCJ\in\DT$ with $\CJ\cap x=\tCJ\cap x$. \end{enumerate} \end{definition} Here is an example of an admissible family.
+Let $T\to T^\prime$ be a homomorphism of base rings. \begin{lemma} The family $\DT$ of $T$-open subsets in $\CA$ is $T^\prime$-admissible. \end{lemma} \begin{proof} Clearly $\CA$ is $T$-open.
+Any $T$-open subset is $T^\prime$-open by Remark \ref{rem-ordorb}, and the set of $T$-open subsets is stable under taking (arbitrary) intersections.
 Property (4) follows from Lemma \ref{lemma-gentop}. \end{proof}

 In Lemma \ref{lemma-rigsinv} we introduce another admissible family.